-4. Options:
+4. Alternatives and Options:

+This model provides options and sub-sections for lump sum grants, which are indicated in purple.
+The individual indication of the applicable text version [Actual Cost Grant / Lump Sum Grant] provides guidance and may be deleted in the final text.
 The core text contains different options in some clauses, especially in the IPR section.
 Any optional parts of the text are marked yellow; so are other items where variable numbers/data should be adapted to the project.